sarihammad/findit/README.md

    make
    ```

-This will produce the `FindIt` executable inside the `build` directory.

-After building the project with CMake, run the executable like this:
+Then run the executable like this:

 ```bash
 ./FindIt <directory> <keyword>